alanveloso/blade/README.md

 # BLockchain Agent DEvelopment framework  (BLADE)

-PADE its a framework for developing, executing and mannaging multi-agent systems in Ethereum blockchain enviroments.
+BLADE its a framework for developing, executing and mannaging multi-agent systems in Ethereum blockchain enviroments.
 BLADE code is 100% Solidty.